RismavacThis page contains information on Rismavac for veterinary use.

-Liquid nitrogen container and vaccine should be handled only by properly trained personnel who are thoroughly conversant with the Union Carbide publication and instruction booklet regarding the use of, precautions for, and safe practices for liquefied atmospheric gases (particularly liquid nitrogen).
+Liquid nitrogen container and vaccine should be handled only by properly trained personnel regarding the use of, precautions and safe practices for liquefied atmospheric gases (particularly liquid nitrogen).

 When removing ampule cane, handling frozen ampules, or adding liquid nitrogen, wear long sleeves, a plastic face shield and gloves to protect the skin from contact with the liquid nitrogen.
 All storage and handling of the liquid nitrogen container must be in a dry, ventilated area.
 Do not inhale liquid nitrogen vapors.
 If drowsiness occurs, get fresh air quickly; then ventilate entire area.
 If breathing difficulty occurs, apply artificial respiration.
 If any of these difficulties persist or there is a loss of consciousness, summon a physician immediately.